top of page

 Member States should lead by example.
 Champion key solutions.
 Be bold.
 Full stakeholder engagement isn’t an add-on.
 It’s fundamental.
 The informal sector.
 Indigenous peoples.
 Local communities.
 Civil society, academia and youth.
 Nobody should be kept on the outside looking in.

 The private sector must be part of the solution.
-To this key group I would say: do not wait for the agreement.
-If transforming the plastics industry is a good idea under the agreement – and it is – it is also a good idea now.
+To this key group, I would say: do not wait for the agreement.
+If transforming the plastics industry is a good idea under the contract, it is also a good idea now.
 It is a no-regrets strategy.
 Yes, engage fully in the INC process, but start innovating your way away from plastic pollution immediately.

 Friends, this deal provides our only chance for a future unblighted by plastic pollution.

-This future is dependent on a strong deal, which in turn is dependent on what you do this week.
+This future depends on a strong deal, which in turn depends on what you do this week.

 At this gathering, you can set the mandate to prepare a zero-draft of the agreement for negotiation at INC-3.

-You have a 2024 deadline to deliver a deal.
-A meaningful deal.
+You have a 2024 deadline to deliver a meaningful deal.
 Each year of delay means an open tap and more plastic pollution.
 So, I ask you to show leadership and inclusive multilateralism here in Paris, as the international community did on climate eight years ago, in this very city.
-Show ambition, determination and innovation.
+Show ambition, determination, and innovation.
 Set the stage for getting the deal done.

-We have already wasted so much time and spewed so much plastic into the environment.
-We should not also waste this opportunity to do better – for ourselves and for every living creature on this planet.
+We have already wasted so much time and spewed plastic into the environment.
+We should not also waste this opportunity to do better – for ourselves and every living creature.

 8 views0 comments